What Is Geographic Tongue?

 - Vary in size, shape, and color

-- Appear one area, and then move to another area
+- Start in one area and then move to another

-You may be unaware that you have geographic tongue until your dentist or other health care provider diagnoses it during an oral exam.
+You may not know that you have geographic tongue until your dentist or doctor spots it during an oral exam.

-About one in 10 people with geographic tongue may have mild discomfort or a burning or painful sensation.
-This is often from sensitivity to substances such as:
+About 1 in 10 people with geographic tongue have mild discomfort or a burning or painful feeling.
+This is often because of things like:

 - Hot, spicy, or acidic foods